CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

    ![](images/a171.png "select gateway")

-1. Once the custom rule is created you will see the notification that says **Successfully updated the WAF policy**, as shown below.
+1. Once the custom rule is created, you will see the notification that says **Successfully updated the WAF policy**, as shown below.

    ![](images/image306.png "select gateway")